publitas/staging-butler/README.md

 ## Deploying on Fly.io

 The app requires persistent storage for the emoji mappings.
-Follow these steps to deploy:
+Follow these simple steps to deploy:

 ```sh
 # 1. Create a volume for persistent storage